Pronounced: tuh-RET SIN-drohm

 Copyright © Nucleus Medical Media, Inc.

 Tics are the main symptoms of TS.
-To be TS, the tics must be:
+To be TS, the tics must be involuntary and:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.